nairraghav/Introduction-To-Python/README.md

 way up to using databases and web application frameworks to create backend applications.

-In the Optional Non-Python Lessons curriculum, I have chosen specific topics to discuss which I have found to be relevant in my experience as a Software Engineer and will continue to add to, if appropriate.
+In the Optional Non-Python Lessons curriculum, I have chosen specific topics to discuss which I have found to be relevant in my experience as a Software Engineer and will continue to add to them, as appropriate.

 # Goals